isomerpages/nlb-biblioasia/_jul-2012/Raffles and the Founding of Singapore: An Exhibition of Raffles’ Letters.md

 On 18 January, Raffles managed to escape the clutches of Bannerman when the latter told him that his mission to Aceh had been delayed.
 Ever the opportunist, Raffles —who had his ships prepared for this purpose—departed Penang immediately in the dead of night, informing Bannerman that since the mission to Aceh had been delayed, he would take the opportunity to catch up with Farquhar and his surveyors.
 Raffles, sailing on the Indiana, was not to catch up with Farquhar till 27 January 1819 at Carimon.
 That evening, agreeing to Captain Daniel Ross’ suggestion to next survey the island of Singapore all 7 ships in the flotilla sailed for Singapore.

 The rest of the story is well-known and does not bear repeating in great detail.
-Having ascertained from Temenggong Abdul Rahman that the Dutch had not yet established a settlement on the island, Ra√es proceeded to sign a preliminary agreement with the Temenggong to allow the British to establish a trading ‘factory’.
-Capitalising on a succession dispute over the throne of the Johor Sultanate between Tunku Hussein (Tunku Long) and his younger brother Tunku Abdul Rahman, Ra√es sought out Tunku Hussein, recognised him as sovereign and proceeded to sign an Agreement of Friendship and Cooperation that confirmed his earlier agreement with the Temenggong.
-Ra√es appointed Farquhar Resident and Commandant of Singapore and left the island for Penang on 7 February.
+Having ascertained from Temenggong Abdul Rahman that the Dutch had not yet established a settlement on the island, Raffles proceeded to sign a preliminary agreement with the Temenggong to allow the British to establish a trading ‘factory’.
+Capitalising on a succession dispute over the throne of the Johor Sultanate between Tunku Hussein (Tunku Long) and his younger brother Tunku Abdul Rahman, Raffles sought out Tunku Hussein, recognised him as sovereign and proceeded to sign an Agreement of Friendship and Cooperation that confirmed his earlier agreement with the Temenggong.
+Raffles appointed Farquhar Resident and Commandant of Singapore and left the island for Penang on 7 February.

 Naturally, Raffles’ unilateral action infuriated Bannerman, who ordered him to get Farquhar and his troops off the island.
 The Dutch protested, arguing that they had a right to the island since it was part of the Johor-Riau-Lingga empire and they had an agreement with Sultan Abdul Rahman.
 The competing claims on the island were finally resolved with the Anglo-Dutch Treaty of 1824, under which the Dutch surrendered all claims to Singapore and handed the colony of Melaka to Britain in exchange for the ports of Batavia and Bencoolen.